Personal Sponsor Entry: Create Account

 PrintThank you for supporting Olympic and Paralympic athlete marketing in the United States.
 This Personal Sponsor Commitment (the “Agreement”) formalizes the terms of the relationship between the United States Olympic & Paralympic Committee (“USOPC”) and the athlete personal sponsor indicated below (“APS”).

 APS agrees to be legally bound by the terms of this Agreement.
-Reference is made to the Athlete Marketing for the Olympic and Paralympic Games Beijing 2022 Rule 40 Guidance for the United States published by the USOPC on this U.S. Rule 40 Permission System (“Guidance”).
-The terms of this Agreement set forth APS’ commitment to comply with the Guidance within the United States during the Applicable Games Periods (defined below).
+Reference is made to the Athlete Marketing for the Olympic and Paralympic Games Paris 2024 Rule 40 Guidance for the United States published by the USOPC on this U.S. Rule 40 Permission System (“Guidance”).
+The terms of this Agreement set forth APS’ obligations to comply with the Guidance within the United States during the Applicable Games Periods (defined below).

 For good and valuable consideration, the receipt of which is hereby acknowledged, the parties agree as follows, intending to be legally bound: